Ivica Iliev: Club career

+Partizan

 After starting out as a youngster at Rad, Iliev joined the youth system of Partizan in January 1996.
 He made his first-team debut under manager Ljubiša Tumbaković during the 1997–98 season, recording four league appearances in the process.
-In the following 1998–99 season, Iliev scored his first goals for Partizan, including a header in a 2–3 home loss to Lazio in the return leg of the UEFA Cup Winners' Cup second round.
+In the 1998–99 season, Iliev scored his first goals for Partizan, including a header in a 3–2 home loss to Lazio in the return leg of the UEFA Cup Winners' Cup second round.
 He later started playing more regularly, scoring eight league goals in the 1999–2000 season.
-After the departure of Mateja Kežman that summer, Iliev formed a strike partnership with Andrija Delibašić.
+After the departure of Mateja Kežman that summer, Iliev went on to form a strike partnership with Andrija Delibašić.
 They became a formidable duo in the following period, as the team won back-to-back championships in 2002 and 2003.
 In the 2003–04 UEFA Champions League third qualifying round, Iliev scored the only goal in a 1–0 return leg win against Newcastle United at St James' Park, resulting in a 1–1 draw on aggregate.
-Eventually, Partizan won the match 4–3 on penalties and reached the competition's group stage for the first time in the club's history.
+Partizan would go on to win the match 4–3 on penalties, reaching the competition's group stage for the first time in club history.

+Messina

-In July 2004, Iliev went abroad and joined Italian side Messina on a free transfer.
-He made 29 appearances and scored once in his debut season in Serie A, as the club finished in a respectable seventh place.
-In January 2006, after receiving very little playing time, Iliev was loaned to Serie C1 side Genoa, helping them earn promotion to Serie B via the playoffs.
-He subsequently returned to Messina, but failed to help the team avoid relegation from Serie A in the 2006–07 campaign, finishing bottom of the table.
+In July 2004, Iliev moved abroad and joined Italian side Messina on a free transfer.
+He appeared 29 times and scored once in his debut season in Serie A, helping the club to a highest-ever seventh-place finish.
+In January 2006, after receiving limited playing time, Iliev was loaned to Serie C1 side Genoa until the end of the season, as the club would manage to earn promotion to Serie B via the play-offs.
+He subsequently returned to Messina, but failed to help the team avoid relegation from the top flight in the 2006–07 campaign, finishing bottom of the table.

+Greece, Germany, and Israel

 After three years in Italy, Iliev moved to Greece and signed with PAOK.
 He scored only one goal in the 2007–08 season, as the club failed to secure a spot in UEFA competitions.
 In August 2008, Iliev joined German side Energie Cottbus.
-He managed to score three Bundesliga goals from 27 games in the 2008–09 season.
-They were eventually relegated from the top flight after losing in the playoffs.
+He managed to score three Bundesliga goals in 27 games during the 2008–09 season.
+They were eventually relegated from the top flight after losing in the play-offs.
 In August 2009, Iliev signed with Israeli club Maccabi Tel Aviv on a one-year deal.
 He quickly became an important part of the team, but suffered an injury in January 2010, causing him to miss the remainder of the 2009–10 season.

+Return to Partizan

 On 21 July 2010, Iliev returned to his parent club Partizan on a one-year deal.
-He scored one goal in the Champions League preliminary phase, helping the side reach the group stage after seven years.
+He scored one goal in the Champions League preliminary phase, helping the side reach the competition's group stage after seven years.
 With 13 goals, Iliev was the league's joint top scorer, being named in the competition's Team of the Season, while also collecting the double.